 Working from home and becoming an online freelancer is something everyone is now looking into.
 The job can be a source of decent earnings and, if lucky, can be lucrative as well.

 I’ve work as a digital freelancer for nearly 10 years now.
-I like the perks of not having to go to office and waste my time commuting.
+I like the perks of not having to go to the office and waste my time commuting or to constant worry about what office clothes to wear.
 I highly encourage friends to become an online freelancer if they can.
 With the Covid-19 outbreak, everyone is considering online freelance, especially those who were laid off work and those still needs to go to the office.

 How do you drop your traditional day job at the office and find work online and work from home?
 Here are four steps to help you become an online freelancer.

 There are a lot of jobs available on the digital landscape.
 There are administration, finance, marketing, management, programming, or creatives.
 The list can go on and can be overwhelming.
 The best thing to do is know what skills you have and what you can bring to the table.
 If you’re a graphic artist, you will most likely look for jobs that require that skill.
 If you’ve work as a call center agent, you can apply for client support roles.
 If you’re strength is into management, you can

 Build your online presence and portfolio